NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_git_intro.rst

 Next, continue the rebase
 ::
   git rebase --continue
-The editor will pop up with the edited commit history.
+The editor will open with the modified commit history.
 Simply save the changes and close the editor (``ESC+SHIFT+wq``), and the rebase will continue.
 If the rebase stops with errors, repeat the merge conflict resolution process, add/remove the files to staging area, type ``git rebase --continue``, and proceed.